 • Religious

-• Resources & water reduction
+• Resources and water reduction

 • Retirement

-• Romance & confession
+• Romance and confession

 • Rural